dart-archive/www.dartlang.org/src/site/support/faq.markdown

 ### Q. Can Dart run on the server?

 Yes.
-The dart:io library is aimed at server-side code that runs on the standalone Dart VM. dart:io uses an asynchronous programming model inspired by node.js, EventMachine, and Twisted.
-See
-[An Introduction to the dart:io Library][io] to learn more.
+See [Dart on the Server] for details.

-### Q. How do I use 3rd party code, or share code?
+### Q. How do I use third party code, or share code?

 You can find many packages on [pub.dartlang.org][pub], a service for hosting packages of Dart code.
 Use the `pub` command to package your code and upload